Ethorbit/SteamDeck-SteamOS-Guides/README.md

 The cryptsetup service checks for disks in crypttab, we can invoke this service later to get a handy passphrase prompt for all disks to decrypt.
 The cryptsetup service caches passphrases, so if multiple disks have the same one, you only need to enter it once.

-If we add the decrypted partition paths to fstab, we can automatically mount them after decryption.
+If we add the LUKS mapping paths to fstab, we can automatically mount them after decrypting the partitions.

 Instead of referencing the device names, we will be using their UUIDs.
 You can view the UUID of every disk by entering: `lsblk -o name,label,size,fstype,type,uuid`
 ```